 Avast SecureLine VPN’s headquarter is located in the Czech Republic that does NOT fall under 5-eyes country.
 Therefore, the Czech Republic may not be considered a member of a five eyes VPN in Spain alliance, but it does collaborate with them.

 This fact would raise a few eyebrows.
 But it is not something that would make me turn away from this VPN.
 So many people ask me, ”is Avast VPN good to use?”
 I always say to them, if it doesn’t fall under these countries then it’s’ perfectly safe to use.
 Still, I like my VPNs outside the dirty claws of the American and British intelligence agencies.

-Yes, Avast VPN is completely safe to use.
-In my review for 2022, I learned that Avast VPN uses military-grade encryption and DNS/IPv6 leak protection.
+Yes, Avast VPN is completely safe to use in Spain.
+In my review for 2023, I learned that Avast VPN uses military-grade encryption and DNS/IPv6 leak protection.
 Avast VPN also comes with an automatic kill switch which is something found in multiple VPN services.

 It is used by everyone from giant corporations to small banks to secure confidential information.
 This VPN has multiple protocol options.
 However, you won’t need to look further than Avast’s’ OpenVPN TCP and UDP ports and IKEv2 with AES 256-bit encryption for guaranteed privacy.

-After a thorough review of Avast VPN, I learned that it does NOT keep logs of user data, but it does keep VPN connection logs.
+After a thorough Avast Secureline VPN Review Spain, I learned that it does NOT keep logs of user data, but it does keep VPN connection logs.
 Avast VPN also collects personal information claiming to make its security product better.
 Here is a list of the personal data Avast collects:

 - Actual IP address

 They know your original IP address for the first 60 days.
 After that, they replace it with your City or Country, or they hash it.
 Here is their statement:

 “We collect your IP Address to provision your product or service.
 We also use the IP Address with mobile products to serve ads.”